Bouchemel-Nasreddine/Brain-Trainer/README.md

 # Brain-Trainer

-This an Android app that allows you to train your brain a little bit.
+This is an Android app that allows you to train your brain a little bit.
 I created this app for the sake of refreshing my knowledge after a pause of two months.

 This project was created by Nasreddine BOUCHEMEL.